A small business without a digital advertising strategy is like a ship with no captain.

 Benefits of Digital Advertising

-There you go, if you want to really drive up the visibility and eventually the sales of your brand, then you can go with one or more of those campaigns.
-To continue, it will be best to look at what the top 5 benefits of digital advertising are for small businesses who implement one of those campaigns.
+There you go, if you want to really drive up the visibility and eventually the sales of your brand, then you can go with one or more of those campaigns in the advertising industry.
+To continue, it will be best to look at what the top 5 benefits of digital advertising are for small businesses who implement one of those marketing campaigns.

-Digital advertising is cost-effective, especially when you compare it with traditional advertising, which is much more expensive.
+Digital advertising is cost-effective, especially when you compare it with traditional advertising such as TV ads, billboards, radio ads, print ads and more which is much more expensive.
 For small businesses, cost is understandably a big deal.
 They need to be very careful on how and what they spend their budget on since their resources are limited.

 If you are an owner of a small company and you decide to go with traditional advertising such as print ads, billboards, a TV commercial etc., then you better be ready to spend.